r2u-io/documentation/docs/javascript/analytics.md

     </p>
   </div>

-- Configure the tag GA4 - R2U events to use the GA4 Tag configuration
+- Configure the tag GA4 - R2U events with the GA4 Measurement ID to send the events

    <div>
     <p float="left">